 We may be speaking too soon, but I think summer may be here or at least it felt like it last night.
 Nothing beats coming home and finding that it is warm enough to sit on the deck, enjoy a glass of wine and not have to pull on your cable knit sweater.
 No, we do not live in the North Pole, it is true we live in San Francisco.
-NO one may not realize that it is usually freezing cold most of the summer and this year it seemed to stick around longer than normal.
+No one may realize that it is usually freezing cold most of the summer and this year it seemed to stick around longer than normal.
 I was dying for it to be warm enough out so we could lounge around the grill and make Opakapaka!
 Opakapaka!

-- 1 lb. of Opakapaka, if you can find it or you can just halibut, snapper or cod
+- 1 lb. of Opakapaka, if you can find it or you can just halibut, snapper, or cod

 - 1/4 cup white wine

 - 2 T. butter diced into small pieces